 I warmly welcome the White Paper.
 The self-employed are some of the main drivers of economic growth in the United Kingdom, including in Carshalton and Wallington.
 Some, such as directors of small limited companies, have had concerns throughout the pandemic.
 What assurances can my right hon.
 Friend give that the self-employed will continue to be able to thrive and drive economic growth in the internal market?

-As I said in response to an earlier question, we have provided support to 2.6 million people through the self-employment income support scheme, and businesses have been able to make use of the bounce-back loan scheme and the other loan schemes the Government have made available.
-Small businesses have also been able to take advantage of the £10,000 to £25,000 grants that have been put forward.
+As I said in response to an earlier question, we have provided support to 2.6 million people through the self-employment income support scheme, and businesses have been able to make use of the bounce back loan scheme and the other loan schemes that the Government have made available.
+Small businesses have also been able to take advantage of the £10,000 to £25,000 grants that have been offered.

 I do not know whether the hon.
-Lady asks that in relation to the White Paper we have put forward, but as she will know we have been speaking informally to businesses for a period about the UK internal market.
+Lady asks that in relation to the White Paper but, as she will know, we have been speaking informally to businesses for a period about the UK internal market.
 Of course, there is now an opportunity for people to respond more formally to the consultation.

-As Liberal Democrats, we welcome the announcement about internal trade and protecting the market and protecting those who survive in that internal market.
+As Liberal Democrats, we welcome the announcement about internal trade and protecting the market, and protecting those who survive in that internal market.
 However, I ask the Secretary of State to be sure that there is consultation with each of the devolved Administrations and that we have a dispute resolution mechanism for when there cannot be agreement.
 More than anything else, however, may I please caution the Government that any mistake on this, any suggestion that this is being imposed on the devolved Administrations, will be seized on by our colleagues on the nationalist Benches?
-That will do damage to the Union, rather than protect and strengthen it, so will he please bear that in mind?
+That will do damage to the Union rather than protecting and strengthening it, so will he please bear it in mind?